 A couple of years ago, I woke up one morning and bam!
 I realized the life I was living was not the life I wanted for myself all along.
 All of the glamour, the good life, the sweet vacations I have ever posted on Instagram and Facebook do not define who I really am.
 You can say I can afford all of them if I wanted to.
 I have a nice job that enables me to buy things that I want and go to places, but most (but not all) of the people around me only wanted me as a friend because we have the same interests.
 They thought I was one of them.
 But they were wrong.
 Unlike them, coming from a family who had nothing and worked hard to get to where we are, I am still very much attached to my roots and have no qualms being labeled as “poor” even though that would be a lie now.
 But I was more than what I buy or post on social media.
 I was more than the free treats I used to throw during my birthdays.
 I was a good friend.
 I will still be there for them when they no longer have those materials things they boast on social media but they wouldn’t be there when I needed them.
 Their friendships were all bogus, mine was genuine.

 So I began to stay away from these people.
 I started to drift away slowly but always cautious and nice to everyone.
 I did not want to hurt anyone’s feelings.
 I did not want them to feel like I did not love them anymore.
 I do.
 It’s just that it was not healthy being friends with them anymore.
 We still have the same interests though —nice gadgets, beautiful clothes and accessories, traveling, shopping and spending.
-But the huge difference is that I live beyond my means.
+But the huge difference is that I live within my means.
 Most of them just go around splurging their money and then comes up to borrow from people (me included) when they are broke.
 Don’t get me wrong, I have nothing against the act of borrowing money from others because I was also broke and had to borrow money from friends many years ago.
 But these people are different.
 Most of them are one day millionaires —or those who are rich only during paydays.
 They like to spend beyond their means just to please people on social media.
 Their mind were as corrupted as the life they lead.
 Again, I am no angel and I certainly do not have a “perfect life.”
 These are just the result of my personal observation being with these types of people for many years.
 I can’t blame them.
 Social status and prestige have always been relevant to being accepted in the society even in medieval times.

 A very good article published in The New York Times by the Harvard associate professor Michael I. Norton summarizes this phenomena and argues that, “the expansion of consumer credit in the United States has allowed middle class and poor Americans to live beyond their means, masking their lack of wealth by increasing their debt.
 We might think that people who have “zero net worth” have nothing.
 But in fact, having zero net worth increasingly means owning a lot (cars, televisions, even houses) – but also owing a lot.
 As a result people with zero net worth, and even negative net worth, can still feel that they are living the American dream, doing “better” than their parents did while keeping up with the Joneses.”
 I second the motion.
 While directed to Americans, the argument is true in the Philippine society as well.